 We know there’s still lots of confusion about bioplastics and planet love.
 It’s our goal to help demystify all the science-speak with as much everyday language as possible.
 You’ll find some of the most common questions we receive below.
 We’re here for you if you need further assistance.

 What is a bioplastic?

 A material can be called a “bioplastic” if it contains a minimum of 25% plant-based material.
-When we say “plant-based”, it means that it comes from renewable, plant based sources.
+When we say “plant-based”, it means that it comes from renewable, plant-based sources.
 Plant sources currently used for bioplastics are often corn, sugarcane or cellulose, depending on what’s most readily available in the country of manufacture.
 There’s lots of development happening to expand the source of plant-based materials to include agricultural waste and even CO2 re-capture, which is pretty exciting stuff.
 The building blocks for our plant-based products and packaging can come from any of these emerging sources, and we intend to integrate the latest developments as they become commercially viable.

 Can I compost bioplastics in my backyard?